graygnuorg/sargon/README.md

 * `TLS_KEY` _filename_

-  Specifies the file that contains the private key that matches the certificate stored in the TLS_CERT file.
+  Specifies the file that contains the private key for the certificate stored in the TLS_CERT file.

 * `TLS_RANDFILE` _filename_